Jump to content

 • How to exit:

-• If you use any of the "Exit Application" buttons in the browser tab, the terminal window will close automatically.
+• If you use any of the "Exit Application" buttons in the program, the terminal window will close automatically.
 You may now close the browser tab.

-• Closing the terminal window will terminate the application and your browser tab will display a "Connection lost" message.
+• Closing the terminal window will terminate the program and your browser will display a "Connection lost" message.
 You may now close the browser tab.

-• Simply closing your browser tab will not terminate the application!
+• Simply closing your browser tab will not terminate the program!
 (By reopening the tab you may continue where you left off.)
-Close the terminal window to fully terminate the application.
+Close the terminal window to fully terminate the program.

 Examples: